SooryaGeorge7/Paint-In-Cafe/README.md

 #### Full Testing

 1. When the site opens in your device, the home page is displayed.
-2. The home page consists of a header that has a logo on top left side and navigation links `Home` `About` `Cafe` `Gallery` `Event enquiry` on the top right side.
+2. The home page consists of a header that has a logo on top left corner, navigation links `Home` `About` `Cafe` `Gallery` `Event enquiry` on the top right corner and background video with overlying text.
 3. The header is consistent through all the pages of the site.
 4. The logo can be clicked on any page and the site will direct you back to home page.
 5. The navigation links on top right corner are clicked to jump between the different pages of the website.
 6. If a naviagtion link is hovered over or focused on, the color of the naviagtion link changes.
 The link you clicked on will direct you to the specific page that you want to go to.
-7. If you look at the main home page, there is a background video with text overlying it with a button that says "learn more" which can be clicked on to be directed to the main section of home page.
+7. If you look at the main home page, there is a background video with text overlying it with a button that says **"learn more"** which can be clicked on to be directed to the main section of home page.
-8. The main section has a 6 boxes, 1 box called bookings has events enquiry link that can be clicked on to be directed to the event enquiry page directly.This link should work.
+8. The main section of home page has a 6 boxes or divs, 1 box called bookings has an **Events Enquiry** link that can be clicked on to be directed to the event enquiry page directly.This link should work.
-9. If you scroll down to the footer of page, the location div has a button that can be clicked on for you to be directed to Google maps.
+9. If you scroll down even further, You will get to the footer of the page.It consists of opening times, contact details and location of cafe.These are displayed in 3 divs as flexbox.
+The footer is consistent through all the pages. .
-10. The footer also has facebook and instagram icons which can be accessed when clicked on.
+10. The location div has a button that can be clicked on for you to be directed to Google maps.The footer also has facebook and instagram icons which can be accessed when clicked on.
 The color of the icons and button in footer should change when hovered on and focused on.
 11. Once on the `About` page or `Cafe` page  , it has same layout like the home page.The pages contain the logo, navigation links and footer containing opening times, location, and contact details.
-Check these links and buttons in the `About` and `Cafe` page.Both pages have a section inbetween the footer and header.The headers also contain a background video and overlying text.
+Check these links and buttons in the `About` and `Cafe` page.Both pages have a section inbetween the footer and header.The headers also contain a background video and overlying text(heading).
-12. The `Gallery` page has the same links as the home page, with the addition of a scroll button.
-When clicked up, it should direct you back to the top of the page.
+12. The `Gallery` page has the same links as the home page, with the addition of a scrollup button.
+When clicked, it should direct you back to the top of the page.
-13. The `Event Enquiry` page has the same links ,and buttons as homepage except for the "learn more" button.Click all to see if they work.
+13. The `Event Enquiry` page has the same layout,links and buttons as the other pages.Click all to see if they work.
 The event page also has a event enquiry form.
-The form has 3 text input types, 1 email input type, 1 submit input type , a textarea and select input type.
-Test each of these input fields to see if required attribute works.(The text area does not have required attribute).CLick submit button to see if you will be directed towards a page that is code institute's form dump page.
+The form has 1 text input type, 1 tel input type, 1 number input type, 1 email input type, 1 submit input type , a textarea and select element.
+Test each of these input fields to see if required attribute works.(The text area does not have required attribute).Click submit button to see if you will be directed towards the thankyou page.The thank you page has the same layout as events page except the section contains the background video with heading.
+14. The thank you page still allows you to navigate back towards any of the other pages.

 I did full testing of all the links, buttons, the form on a number of browsers and i have displayed the results of each of them below: